SuryanshOps/_Virtual_Mouse/README.md

 Traditional hardware mice have been the standard for decades, but the future of human-computer interaction lies in spatial computing and touchless interfaces.
 This project bridges the gap between hardware limitations and software potential by creating a **Virtual AI Mouse**.

 By leveraging deep learning models for hand tracking, this application transforms any standard webcam into a highly precise, low-latency tracking device.
-You can navigate your operating system, browse the web, and execute clicks entirely through mid-air hand gestures.
+You can navigate your operating system, browse the web, execute clicks, drag files, and open context menus entirely through mid-air hand gestures.
 It is designed with accessibility, hygiene (touchless public kiosks), and futuristic UI experiences in mind.

 ---